-The MSCI World Index ex USA and the MSCI ACWI ex USA are unmanaged and do not reflect fees and expenses associated with the active management of a mutual fund portfolio.
-The MSCI World Index ex USA (net, free float-adjusted, market capitalization weighted) represents the equity market performance of developed markets, excluding the US.
-The MSCI ACWI ex USA (net, free float-adjusted, market capitalization weighted) represents the equity market performance of developed markets, excluding the US.
-The MSCI ACWI ex USA (net, free float-adjusted, market capitalization weighted) represents the equity market performance of developed and emerging markets, excluding the US.
+The MSCI EAFE Index is unmanaged and does not reflect fees and expenses associated with the active management of a mutual fund portfolio.
+The MSCI EAFE Index (net, free float-adjusted, market capitalization weighted) represents the equity market performance of developed markets, excluding the US and Canada.
 MSCI makes no express or implied warranties or representations, and shall have no liability whatsoever with respect to any MSCI data contained herein.
 The MSCI data may not be further redistributed or used as a basis for other indices, any securities or financial products.
 This report is not approved, reviewed or produced by MSCI.
-Net returns include the reinvestment of dividends after deduction of non-US withholding tax.
+Net returns reflect the reinvestment of dividends after the deduction of non-US withholding tax.
 An investor cannot invest directly in an index, and its results are not indicative of the performance for any specific investment, including the Portfolio.